 The area boasts some of the country's most striking and diverse geology, with towers of lava rising from the waters, pseudocraters arranged in neat lines on the shore, and the basalt fortress of Dimmuborgir.

 Dimmuborgir is a monumental natural feature and one of the many Icelandic sites steeped in folklore.
 The thirteen Yule Lads, the nation's alternatives to Santa Claus, are said to make their home here with their evil child-eating mother, Gryla.
 If traveling around Christmas, a visit here is a great way to get into the festive atmosphere.

 If you are visiting in the months surrounding midwinter, Lake Myvatn has quite a different ambiance.
 When not covered in a blanket of snow, the landscapes are fertile and bursting with wildflowers.
 Similarly, when the lake is not caked in a thick layer of ice, it is home to thousands of freshwater birds.

-Once you have enjoyed the Lake Myvatn area and its surrounding sites, you will head to Akureyri, the capital of the north, where your hotel awaits.
+Once you have enjoyed the Lake Myvatn area and its surrounding sites, you will head to Akureyri, the capital of the north.
 En route, however, you will make one final stop at the beautiful waterfall of Godafoss.
 Over a millennium ago, it was at this location where the country's law speaker tossed his idols of the Old Norse Gods to symbolize its conversion to Christianity.

 North Iceland is considered one of the best whale-watching locations in the world, and by taking a tour from Haukanes, you'll soon see why.
 Not only are the backdrops to your viewings magnificent, but the range and scale of the creatures are astounding.
 Humpback whales are most common outside of midwinter, whereas in the colder months, you're more likely to see pods of dolphins and even rare creatures such as orcas and belugas.